 Is this Cloff habit forming or addictive?

-Yes, Cloff is safe but you must consult your doctor before taking it.
+Cloff is safe but it is important to consult a doctor before taking it.

-No, Cloff is not used to treat mental disorders.
+Cloff is unable to treat or cure mental disorders.

 Yes, Cloff is safe to use, if taken prescribed amount for a specified time as advised by the doctor.
 However, few side effects are observed such as diarrhea, constipation, abdominal pain.
 If you feel above mention side effects after taking medicine, please consult your doctor right away and follow his/her instructions.